alphanumericslab/ecg-image-kit/codes/ecg-image-generator/README.md

 ## Run-time benchmarks
-Average computational time for generating an ECG image of size 2200 X 1700 pixels and 200 DPI on a MAC OS
+Average computational time for generating an ECG image of size 2200 X 1700 pixels and 200 DPI on a MAC OS 13.4.1 (c) and Apple M2 chip

 |  Steps | Time taken by each step per image (in seconds) |
 | ------------- | ------------- |